2024–25 Sheffield Wednesday F.C. season

-The 2024–25 season is the 157th season in the existence of Sheffield Wednesday and the club's second season back in the Championship.
-In addition to the league, they will also compete in the FA Cup and the EFL Cup.
+The 2024–25 season was the 157th season in the existence of Sheffield Wednesday, and the club's second consecutive season in the Championship.
+In addition to the domestic league, the club also competed in the FA Cup and the EFL Cup.

 Season overview

 June

 On 14 June, coach Chris Powell was awarded an MBE for his services to football.

 On 29 June, Niklas Lanwehr joined the club as a performance analyst.

 July

 On 11 July, Pierce Charles was called up to the Northern Ireland U19 squad for the 2024 UEFA European Under-19 Championship.

 On 17 July, the club was fined £12,500 by The Football Association for fan conduct in the Championship fixture against Coventry City the previous season.

 August

 On 6 August, Wednesday announced their new first year scholars of; Aodhan Sopala, Charlie Hobbs, Daniel Da Costa, Liam Clayton, Kailen Hatfield and Jacob Jessop.

 On 22 August, Pierce Charles was called up to the Northern Ireland U21 squad.

 On 29 August, Shea Charles was called up for the Northern Ireland squad.

 On 30 August, James Beadle was called up for the England U21 squad.

 On 30 August, Ben King joined the first team staff from Accrington Stanley.

 On 30 August, Di'Shon Bernard was called up to the Jamaica squad.

 On 30 August, Will Grainger was called up to the Wales U17 squad.